 - If, an amount of ₹2,00,000 or more is received in aggregate from a person in a day/ single transaction/ relating to one event, a penalty equal to such amount will be payable.

-If a person repays loan/ deposit and such amount so repaid exceeds ₹20,000 and the amount has been repaid except by way of Account payee cheque/ account payee draft/ ECS, an amount equal to such loan/ deposit shall be payable.
+If a person repays loan/ deposit and such amount so repaid exceeds ₹20,000 and such amount has been repaid except by way of Account payee cheque/ account payee draft/ ECS, an amount equal to such loan/ deposit shall be payable.

 8. Failure to furnish statements/ information

-- A penalty of ₹50,000 shall be attracted for furnishing inaccurate statement of financial transaction/ reportable account
+- A penalty of ₹50,000 shall be attracted for furnishing inaccurate statement of a financial transaction/ reportable account

 - Failure to furnish any information/ document in relation to international transaction shall attract a penalty of 2% of the value of such transaction